 One very easy way we keep our kitchen clean is by minimizing the amount of clutter on the counter tops.
 We limit counter top items to only what we use on a daily basic.
 There is a crock with cooking utensils.
 The coffee maker and a bowl of fruit are tucked into a counter.
 The toaster and a tri-level storage basket for onions, potatoes and garlic are the only other items that take up counter space.
 Everything else is put away into drawers and cupboards.

 These few items on the counter make it easy for us to clean up daily.
 Yes, this is really how my kitchen looks everyday and not just when company is coming.
-Keep reading to download a PDF copy of how to declutter, clean and organize your kitchen!
+If your counters are overly crowded, consider clearing them off completely and only adding back the most important appliances.

 In each of our bedroom closets, I keep a small fabric storage bin.
-On a monthly basis, I weed through the clothes in each closet and drawer and remove items that no longer fit.
-I toss them into the fabric bin.
-When it’s full, I bag it up to give away as hand-me-downs or for donation.
+On a monthly basis, I weed through the clothes in each closet and drawers to remove items that no longer fit.
+I toss them into the bin.
+When the bin is full, I bag it up to give away as hand-me-downs or for donation.

 Laundry and Clothes